 If a query using the BLOBDATA pool exceeds its query planning budget, then it spills to disk.
 For more information about tuning your query budget, see Query Budgeting.

-By default, QUEUETIMEOUT is set to 0 for this pool.
+QUEUETIMEOUT is set to 0 for this pool.
 When resources are under pressure, this setting causes the DBD to time out immediately, and not be queued to run later.
 Database Designer then requests the user to run the designer later, when resources are more available.

-Do not change QUEUETIMEOUT or any DBD resource pool parameters.
+QUEUETIMEOUT or other DBD pool settings.

 The JVM pool controls Java Virtual Machine resources used by Java User Defined Extensions.
 When a Java UDx starts the JVM, it draws resources from the those specified in the JVM resource pool.
 Vertica does not reserve memory in advance for the JVM pool.
 When needed, the pool can expand to 10% of physical memory or 2 GB of memory, whichever is smaller.
 If you are buffering large amounts of data, you may need to increase the size of the JVM resource pool.

 You can adjust the size of your JVM resource pool by changing its configuration settings.
 Unlike other resource pools, the JVM resource pool does not release resources until a session is closed.

 The pool that tracks memory allocated for catalog data and storage data structures.
 This pool increases in size as Vertica metadata consumes additional resources.
 Memory assigned to the METADATA pool is subtracted from the GENERAL pool, enabling the Vertica resource manager to make more effective use of available resources.
 If the METADATA resource pool reaches 75% of the GENERAL pool, Vertica stops updating METADATA memory size and displays a warning message in the the vertica.log file.
 You can enable or disable the METADATA pool with the EnableMetadataMemoryTracking general parameter.